ICTQual Level 2 Certificate in Health and Safety in Food Service

 The course is ideal for learners currently working in, or planning to work in, food preparation, catering, hospitality, or food retail environments.
 It is also suitable for those wishing to progress beyond a Level 1 qualification.

-ICTQual Level 2 Certificate in Health and Safety in Food Service is a 10 Days training program.
+ICTQual Level 2 Certificate in Health and Safety in Food Service is a 10 Days training programme.
 This Training program’s mandatory assessment will be conducted through Approved Training Centres.